GRANDSPLAINING...It's as Bad as it Sounds!

 Grandsplaining typically involves a younger person explaining something to an older individual in a way that belittles their experience or intelligence.
 The term combines "grand" (suggesting age or status) and "splaining" (a slang term for condescendingly explaining something).
 While the intention behind such advice may often be well-meaning, the delivery can be patronizing, reinforcing stereotypes about aging and competence.

 This behaviour can significantly undermine the dignity and autonomy of seniors, leading to feelings of frustration, resentment, and a sense of being marginalized.
-Understanding the nuances of grandsplaining sheds light on intergenerational dynamics and highlights the importance of mutual respect and understanding within our society.
+Understanding the nuances of grandsplaining sheds light on intergenerational dynamics in these conversations.
 We must find a better, more respectful, and effective way to communicate with our elders considering retiring.

 The phenomenon of grandsplaining can manifest in various contexts, not just financing retirement—whether it’s discussing technology, lifestyle choices, healthcare options, or even social norms.
 For instance, a grandchild might explain how to use a smartphone app to a grandparent, assuming that the older generation cannot understand it despite their own lifelong experience with technology in different forms.